logo

 The pair wanted to create a competition that focused on the lighter and more comedic side of wildlife photography.
 In addition to that, they also wanted to use humor to promote wildlife conservation.

-They have also just announced their finalists and well, all the photos are just fantastic and judges are definitely going to have a hard time judging.
+They have also just announced their finalists, and well, all the photos are just fantastic, so the judges are definitely going to have a hard time judging.
 Keep scrolling to check out these hilarious and adorable creatures.

-A smooth-coated otter "bit" its baby otter to bring it back to and fro for swimming lesson
+A smooth-coated otter "bit" its baby otter to bring it back and forth for swimming lessons.

 2. The entire disappointment in this picture that summer's over speaks to our souls

-I was taking pics of pigeons in flight when this leaf landed on birds face
+I was taking pictures of pigeons in flight when this leaf landed on a bird's face.

-When this Bald Eagle missed on its attempt to grab this prairie dog, the prairie dog jumped towards the eagle and startled it long enough to escape to a nearby burrow.
-A real David vs Goliath story!
+When this Bald Eagle missed its attempt to grab this prairie dog, the prairie dog jumped towards the eagle and startled it long enough to escape to a nearby burrow.
+A real David vs. Goliath story!

 5. Peekaboo!